Best Practice Title Tag & Meta-Description Lengths in 2024

 Title tags are a major ranking factor when it comes to SEO.
 They help search engines understand what your website’s page or blog post is about.
 Google needs to know what your page is about if it’s going to serve it to a searcher.

-How can I make my meta descriptions stand out?
+How can I make my meta descriptions stand out in 2024?

 Get creative!
 Look at what your competitors are doing and see if you can break the mould.
 Whether it’s with a different tone, an attractive proposition or a bit of click bait(within reason), see how you can make your meta description stand out.